misiektoja/spotify_monitor/docs/configuration.md

 Spotify Monitor can send activity alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
 Webhook alerts work with or without email.
 Run `spotify_monitor --setup`, choose webhook alerts and select Discord or ntfy.

 `WEBHOOK_PROVIDER` selects the request format.
 It defaults to `"discord"` so existing configurations keep working.
 Standard Discord and public `ntfy.sh` URLs automatically select the matching format if this configured value is stale.
+While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
+A warning appears only when your configuration file sets a provider the URL disagrees with.
 Self-hosted ntfy and compatible endpoints still use the configured provider.
 For an explicit one-run override, use `--webhook-provider discord` or `--webhook-provider ntfy`.

 <a id="discord"></a>
 ### Discord